Skip to main content

 4. Open another document linked to the same template and confirm it still shows the original template configuration

-You should now see the document running with its own independent configuration, while other documents linked to the same template remain unaffected.
+You should now see the document running with its own independent sheet configuration, while other documents linked to the same template remain unaffected.

 Best Practices